 Additionally, some Amish use credit cards.
 This remains a minority of all Amish, perhaps 1/4 to 1/3 of households.
 As with non-Amish users, credit cards offer Amish convenience, and also a way to handle business expenses.
 Typically bills are paid off monthly, as Amish are unlikely to carry a balance or use credit cards for excessive consumption.

-Amish shop at Wal-Mart
+Amish shop at Wal-Mart & other stores

 Amish are plugged in to the economy in other ways.
 While Amish make some of their own goods, and waste is frowned upon, Amish do shop at places like Wal-Mart, attracted to the low prices and bulk quantities offered.